English

 Writing Stimulus

-They were beginning to regret sneaking into the giant's garden this morning.
-All of a sudden they heard loud, thumping footsteps heading towards them.
-They had to think quickly.
+They were beginning to regret entering the giant's garden this morning.
+All of a sudden a door creaked open...